astronomer/docs/astro/install-azure.md

 - Activate your Astro data plane by registering Azure features and adding the Astronomer Service Principal to your subscription.
 - Share information about your Azure subscription with Astronomer.

-When you've completed the installation process, Astronomer will create a cluster within your Azure subscription to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.
+When you've completed the installation process, Astronomer support creates a cluster within your Azure subscription to host the resources and Apache Airflow components necessary to deploy DAGs and execute tasks.

 For more information about managing Azure subscriptions with the Azure CLI, see [How to manage Azure subscriptions with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/manage-azure-subscriptions-azure-cli).